Extracting latent representations from X-ray spectra. Classification, regression, and accretion signatures of Chandra sources: Data

 \subsection{Dataset}

-We use a set of background-subtracted X-ray spectra of point-like sources from the \ac{CSC} (v 2.1) \citep{evans_chandra_2024}.
-The CSC provides the \ac{PHA} files associated with each source detection, as well as the corresponding redistribution matrix and effective area responses in the respective RMF and ARF files.
-We compute the spectra for sources using the spectral extraction tools of the \ac{CIAO} software, with a fixed count binning across all spectra.
-For context, the spectra of all sources in the \ac{CSC} are fitted using 4 canonical spectral models: power-law, blackbody, bremsstrahlung, and \ac{APEC}.
+We use a set of background-subtracted X-ray spectra of point-like sources from the \ac{CSC} \citep[v.\,2.1,][]{evans_chandra_2024}.
+The CSC provides the \ac{PHA} files associated with each source detection, as well as the corresponding \acp{RMF}\footnote{\url{https://cxc.cfa.harvard.edu/ciao/dictionary/rmf.html}} and \acp{ARF}\footnote{\url{https://cxc.cfa.harvard.edu/ciao/dictionary/arf.html}}, which contain information on the channel-energy conversion and the effective area of the mission, respectively, and are necessary to convert the detected counts into physical units, thus allowing for spectral modeling.
+We grouped the source spectra using the tools of the \ac{CIAO} software \citep{fruscione_ciao_2006}, with a fixed count binning (i.e., each spectrum is binned differently in energy in order to achieve a fixed value of 10 counts per bin) across all spectra.
+For context, the spectra of all sources in the \ac{CSC} are fitted using 4 canonical spectral models: power-law, blackbody, bremsstrahlung, and a collisional plasma model \citep[APEC,][]{smith_collisional_2001}.
+These models were selected by the \ac{CSC} pipeline because they robustly represent the primary X-ray emission mechanisms found in astrophysical sources.

-The \ac{CSC} \ac{PHA} spectra and associated response files used here have been downloaded using the scripts from the Multimodal Universe repository \citep{angeloudi_multimodal_2024}, a large collection of machine learning-ready astronomical datasets, including Chandra.
-The spectra are filtered based on the number of X-ray counts in the source detection ($N_c \geq 100$), the \ac{SNR} or significance (\acs{SNR} $\geq 5$), and the off-axis ($\theta \leq 10$).
-The latter constraint is used to exclude sources that are too far off-axis, given that the \ac{PSF} degrades significantly at large angles due to the telescope optics.
+The \ac{CSC} spectra and associated response files used here have been downloaded using the scripts from the Multimodal Universe repository \citep{angeloudi_multimodal_2024}, a large collection of \ac{ML}-ready astronomical datasets, including Chandra.
+The spectra are filtered based on the number of X-ray counts in the source detection ($N_c \geq 100$), the \ac{SNR} (\acs{SNR} $\geq 5$), and the off-axis angle ($\theta \leq 10$), given that the \ac{PSF} degrades significantly at large angles due to the telescope optics.

 In addition to the processed spectra, we also compile a set of labels for each X-ray detection, specifying the astrophysical class of the corresponding source, collected from the labeled dataset prepared by \citet{yang_classifying_2022}: \ac{AGN}, \ac{CV}, \ac{HM-STAR}, \ac{HMXB}, \ac{LM-STAR}, \ac{LMXB}, \ac{NS}, or \ac{YSO}.